Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 If a minority of the Trustees present at a quorate meeting to consider such advice dissents from the majority opinion, the Trustees will at the request of the minority obtain a review of the advice given by their investment adviser from an independent third party.

 3.3.
-Policy on Appointing Investment Manager
+Policy on Appointing Investment Managers

 The Trustees will usually meet with prospective managers prior to awarding a mandate.